IAmSuyogJadhav/3d-mri-brain-tumor-segmentation-using-autoencoder-regularization/README.md

 Implementation of the paper titled 3D MRI brain tumor segmentation using autoencoder regularization by Myronenko (https://arxiv.org/abs/1810.11654).
 The author (team name: **NVDLMED**) was ranked #1 on the [BRATS 2018](https://www.med.upenn.edu/sbia/brats2018/) leaderboard.

 # Progress
-Currently, the complete Encoder and the Upper branch of decoder (Ground Truth) have been implemented completely.
+The model has been completely implemented.
 View the current implementation here: [NVDLMED_Implementation.ipynb](NVDLMED_Implementation.ipynb)
+I will soon upload a modularized version.
+Stay tuned.

 # TODO
 - ~Implement the custom loss function that the author used.
 (L = L<sub>dice</sub> + 0.1 ∗ L<sub>L2</sub> + 0.1 ∗ L<sub>KL</sub> )~ Done!